NIGERIAN COMMUNICATIONS COMMISSION

 CHARTER REVIEW

-As the Secretariat receives feedback and possible consultations with all stakeholders, this Charter will be reviewed from time to time to ensure its continuous relevance and validity.
+As the Secretariat receives feedback and possible consultations with all stakeholders, this Charter will be reviewed periodically to ensure its continuous relevance and validity.

 LIMITATIONS